Joseph Lister: Early life

 Lister was born to a prosperous, educated Quaker family in the village of Upton, then near but now in London, England.
 He was the fourth child and second son of four sons and three daughters born to gentleman scientist and wine merchant Joseph Jackson Lister and school assistant Isabella Lister née Harris.
-The couple married in a ceremony held in Ackworth, West Yorkshire on 14 July 1818.
+The couple married in a ceremony held in Ackworth, West Riding of Yorkshire on 14 July 1818.

-Lister's paternal great-great-grandfather, Thomas Lister was the last of several generations of farmers who lived in Bingley in West Yorkshire.
+Lister's paternal great-great-grandfather, Thomas Lister was the last of several generations of farmers who lived in Bingley, West Riding of Yorkshire.
 Lister joined the Society of Friends as a young man and passed his beliefs on to his son, Joseph Lister.
 He moved to London in 1720 to open a tobacconist's shop in Aldersgate Street in the City of London.
 His son, John Lister, was born there.
 Lister's grandfather was apprenticed to watchmaker Isaac Rogers, in 1752 and followed that trade on his own account in Bell Alley, Lombard Street from 1759 to 1766.
 He then took over his father's tobacco business, but gave it up in 1769 in favour of working at his father-in-law Stephen Jackson's business as a wine-merchant at No 28 Old Wine and Brandy Values on Lothbury Street, opposite Tokenhouse Yard.

 His father was a pioneer in the design of achromatic object lenses for use in compound microscopes He spent 30 years perfecting the microscope, and in the process, discovered the Law of Aplanatic Foci, building a microscope where the image point of one lens coincided with the focal point of another.
 Up until that time, the best higher magnification lenses produced an excessive secondary aberration known as a coma, which interfered with normal use.
 It was considered a major advance that elevated histology into an independent science.
 By 1832, Lister's work had built a reputation sufficient to enable his being elected to the Royal Society.
 His mother, Isabella, was the youngest daughter of master mariner Anthony Harris.
 Isabella worked at the Ackworth School, a Quaker school for the poor, assisting her widowed mother, the superintendent of the school.